Feasibility of simultaneous EEG-fMRI at 0.55 T: Recording, Denoising, and Functional Mapping: Results

 \subsection{Significant Visual Activation at 0.55T}

-Significant activation ($p < 0.05$, FDR corrected) was consistently observed in the visual cortex across participants, as shown in the statistical maps in Fig. \ref{fig3}.
-Utilizing the 10-minute concatenated protocol, activation was localized to the primary visual cortex (V1) and adjacent visual areas.
-The analysis yielded a mean t-score of 9.0, demonstrating that detection of task-based BOLD signal changes is feasible at 0.55T with extended scanning durations \cite{b17}.
+Significant activation ($p < 0.05$, FDR corrected) was consistently observed in the visual cortex across subjects, with a representative whole-brain t-statistic map shown in Fig.~\ref{fig3}.
+Using the 10-minute concatenated protocol, activation was localized to the primary visual cortex (V1) and adjacent visual areas in both subjects.
+The analysis yielded a mean t-score of 9.0, demonstrating that detection of block-design BOLD signal changes is feasible at 0.55T with extended scanning durations \cite{b17}.